The Complete Guide to El Chaltén Argentina – Patagonia Basecamp

 If only all restaurants did this when paying your bill….La Tapera was a little more pricey than some of the other places in town, but definitely worth the visit.

 Once it was time for actual dinner, we made our way up the main drag to El Parador Comida Para Llevar.
-This might have been one of the smallest restaurants we’ve ever been inside, and there were 6 tables, none of which were available when we were there.
+This might have been one of the smallest restaurants we’ve ever been inside – there were 6 tables, none of which were available when we were there.

 el chalten argentina patagonia empanadas

 Even if you aren’t a hiker, there are various day hikes for beginners that you can do.
-We wish we had more time here.
+We’ll say it again; we wish we had more time here.

 This was our last stop before heading to Buenos Aires on our 10-day Argentina trip.